ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 85 – 170 BPM, 2:43 | 3.57★ – 8.85★\
 *description written by [POCARI SWEAT](https://osu.ppy.sh/users/5082685)*

-It's finally here, the greatest challenge of all time.
-Here comes yassu-'s beatmap, LUZE & Emew.-Unmeiron, coming with another DJ MOKOJI †LEGGENDARIA diff having already shown its ruthlessness from already loved beatmap Shippuujinrai.
-Unmeiron has always been a popular classic map often played by the top players and a big challenge for decent high-rank players.
-Now it's time to deserve the Loved as everyone would wish for.\
-Unmeiron also features guest diffs from those great mappers, Taka030, mysterfish, Fahrenheit7, applerss, Osamix, and 7_7, with their unique styles challenging you.
-Will you survive any of them?
+It's finally here, the greatest challenge of all time. yassu's beatmap of *Unmeiron* comes with another DJ MOKOJI †LEGGENDARIA diff, already proven to be ruthless with the Loved beatmap Shippuujinrai. *Unmeiron* has always been a popular classic map often played by the top players and a big challenge for decent high-ranking players.
+Now it's time to get it in Loved like everyone has been hoping for.
+There are also lots of guest difficulties from other great mappers, with unique challenges for each.
+Can you survive any of them?

 ## <a id="catch"></a>osu!catch